Is Being Nice Killing You?

 Helping to the Point of Hurting

 We run from this event to that event making sure our kids have the “best experiences,” and that their needs are completely met.
 We ensure that our husbands never have a moments worry over what they’ll have to eat for their next meal, and keep the house in top condition because you never know when someone might pop in—and we certainly wouldn’t want them to see a messy house, right?
-Because that would reflect on guess who—yep, us.
-Never mind that we aren’t the only ones living in the house, and others are just as capable of picking up and keeping things tidy.

 We answer yes, to every request for the women’s ministry board, the children’s programs at church, the weekly potluck—yes, check—WE will be the ones supplying all the food.
 You get the picture, the list is endless.
 And I imagine some of you reading this could fill a book with just your weekly schedule alone!

-And while there is nothing wrong with these things individually, the problem arises when they crowd out our ability to care for even our basic needs.
-It isn’t bad or wrong to want to please someone or to do something nice from your own free will.
 When it becomes unhealthy is when you feel like you don’t have the option to say no, or you’re giving from a place of compulsion because of someone else’s guilt trip.
 It’s also not healthy when we act from a place of fear that we might displease someone or even out of our own fears of not doing enough.

 Giving From Dry Places

 In my own story of people pleasing, I paid a high price.
 After years of serving in full time missions, and believing that everyone else’s needs should come before my own, my body eventually gave out.
 I was taught that to give sacrificially was my blessing.
 I was taught to be a living sacrifice, and that doing so was part of the abundant Christian life.
-Though, I’ll be honest, I had many days where I didn’t “feel” that abundance!

 During those years I could count on one hand the number of sermons I heard in church that spoke about making sure that I also took care of me.
 In fact, I could count on less than five fingers!
 The balance was and is tremendously lacking.

 For years, I lived life like I was allergic to saying the word “no.” Many of the sermons and messages I heard made me feel a deep sense of guilt.
 The message was: I wasn’t doing “enough”— and eventually that translated into I wasn’t “enough” unless I was doing something for someone else.
-Thankfully, God found me in my mess, and taught me that loving myself is just as important as loving others.

 Modeling Unhealthy People Pleasing

 This type of teaching creates kids who turn into teens and adults who are compliant, but often resentful of that compliance.
 They may smile and say yes, but on the inside could be hurting and upset because they can’t muster or find a way to say no. They also grow up unsure of how to set boundaries for themselves, or if they do learn, their boundaries are soft and undefined.
-We set them up to be taken advantage of, even abused when we don’t teach them to have a voice of their own.
+We set them up to be taken advantage of, even abused when we don’t teach them to have a voice of their own (at age-appropriate times).

 There is a time and place for all out obedience…let’s say your young toddler is running into the street and a car is coming towards them at 60mph, obviously they need to be able to listen and obey quickly to avoid the oncoming car!
-But, as that child grows he also needs to be taught how to make those wise decisions on his own, because one day you won’t be there by the road with him.
+But, as a child grows he also needs to be taught how to make those wise decisions on his own, because one day you won’t be there by the road with him.

 Children and teens need to be taught to reason on their own and to recognize their thoughts and feelings, so that they can make wise choices for their own life.